w3f/Grants-Program/project_PassMeCash_Polkadot.md

 PassMeCash is revolutionizing the banking and financial system by bringing funds to its users upon their request, instead of them going to banks to get funds.
 Users or Businesses can send and receive payments for goods and services via PassMeCash.
 Cross border payments and transfer can also be done through PassMeCash.
 Users who need low fiat currency bills to spray celebrants in parties and social functions, can also request for low currency bills through PassMeCash.
 All transactions on PassMeCash can be done using crypto (DOT) or cash payments.
 Thus PassMeCash Products are (i) PassMeCash get cash to its users at their choice of location. (ii) PassMeCash help Users and Businesses send and receive payments. (iii) PassMeCash make available low currency bills to her users upon request. (iv) PassMeCash performs Crypto (DOT) to Cash swap and vise versa, for easy transactions. and (v) PassMeCash-API for other project development.
 The problems addressed by PassMeCash include cash scarcity, low bills requests and crypto to fiat payments, which has affected over 100 million Nigerians in recent time.
 We intend to build PassMeCash on Polkadot by integrating Python SDK, Node.js with Polkadot.js for generating mnemonics and wallet creation, as regard the funds transactions on PassMeCash.
 Also, crypto (DOT) will be used for transactions which will lead to more adoption of Polkadot and increase number of DOT holders.
 Also, we intend to develop a PassMeCash-API that other developers can integrate into projects they are developing.
 This will aid other Polkadot users to carryout their daily transactions and thus add great value to the entire Polkadot ecosystem.
+In addition, we will develop PassMeCash Library for developers to use.

 ### Project Details